 4 In a public offering of debt securities, must the issuer produce a prospectus or similar documentation?
-What information
+What information must it contain?

 Pursuant to article 1156 CO, bonds and notes may only be offered publicly on the basis of a prospectus.
 See question 2 regarding registration and filing requirements.